aa755/decoding-human-body/_posts/2023-06-25-do-vaccines-cause-autism.md

 In all the countries, most of the increase in deaths happened in girls.
 You can listen to a 25-minute [video lecture](https://www.scientificfreedom.dk/wp-content/uploads/2021/11/Peter-Aaby-foredrag-mindre-fil.mp4?_=1) where the lead of Bandim group, Peter Aaby, describes his decades of reasearch and the negligent reaction from WHO.
-One caveat is that all these studies were in low income countries and the medical infrastructure of high income countries may be able to prevent some of the deaths from infections diseases caused by DTP.
+One caveat is that all these studies were in low income countries and some aspect of high income countries (e.g. better medical/urgent care/infrastructure, better sanitation, better nutrition.....) may be able to prevent some/most of the deaths from the increased susceptibility to infections caused by DTP.

 The phenomena has been observed not just for DTP but even other non-live vaccines.
-For example when all the RCTs of non-live flu vaccines (IIV shots, not the flumist) in pregnant women are combined in a meta-analysis, they found 2x increased risk of non-influenza infections adverse events in mothers and 1.36x increase in infants:
+For example when all the RCTs of non-live flu vaccines (IIV shots, not the flumist) in pregnant women are combined in a meta-analysis, they found 2x increased risk of non-influenza infectious adverse events in mothers and 1.36x increase in infants:

 > The meta-analysis for maternal all-cause mortality provided a RR of 1.48 (95% CI = 0.52–4.16).
 The estimates for miscarriage/stillbirth and infant all-cause mortality up to 6 months of age were 1.06 (0.78–1.44) and 1.11 (0.87–1.41), respectively.
 IIV was associated with a higher risk of non-influenza infectious adverse events, with meta-estimates of 2.01 (1.15–3.50) in women and 1.36 (1.12–1.67) in infants up to 6 months of age.
 Thus, following a pattern seen for other non-live vaccines, IIV was associated with a higher risk of non-influenza infectious adverse events.
 To ensure that scarce resources are used well, and no harm is inflicted, further RCTs are warranted.

 The flu vaccine was supposed to protect the mother and the infant, but according to the most reliable evidence, the maternal and infant death rate trended in the *opposite* direction.

 The phenomena has been confirmed even in animals!
 An owner-blinded RCT of the (non-live) rabies vaccine in dogs found that the rabies vaccine [increases](https://www.mdpi.com/2414-6366/5/1/45)